Park View High School (South Hill, Virginia)

 Park View High School was a public high school located in South Hill, Virginia community in Mecklenburg County, Virginia.
 It is part of the Mecklenburg County Public Schools and opened in 1955.
-It closed in 2022.
-Athletic teams compete in the Virginia High School League's AAA Southside District in Region I.
+It closed in 2022, consolidating with former rivals Bluestone High School to form the new Mecklenburg County High School.
+Athletic teams competed in the Virginia High School League's AA in Region I.